 Button and loop

 - Mark the center front of the bag directly opposite the loop closure ties.

 - Stitch the large button in place.
 You need to double up your thread to not only securely attach the button, but to give the button stitching the right heft.
-Check out our tutorial on speedy button sewing for a thick look.

 - Pull the two skinny ties away from the bag.
 Place them side by side and make sure they are laying flat.
 Measure approximately 3″ down from the top of the bag and pin the ties at this point.